Working parents

 • Space to add anything specific to the next day

 Your children may be more inclined to stick to the schedule if they have input.
-And you could make creating the schedule a fun activity, with space to colour or to add stickers when they complete each item on the list.
+You could make creating the schedule a fun activity, with space to colour or to add stickers when they complete each item on the list.

 15 minutes the night before